Want to apply to the incubator fund but aren't a network member?

 We want to see rewilding flourishing across Britain.
 We’re trialing a new Incubator Fund to help remove barriers to rewilding projects, particularly those that are in the early stages and are taking an innovative approach to land and marine management.
 Projects anywhere in Britain working to rewilding principles and part of the Rewilding Network can apply — we will award the funds to those with potential for the highest impact for people and nature.

-The first round of the Incubator Fund is now open until 30 September 2021.
+The first round of the Incubator Fund is now closed.
 We are piloting this application process and aim to open a second round of funding in early 2022.

 Incubator Fund Criteria

 The Incubator Fund is available only to Rewilding Network members, comprising community, private and public landowners and managers of rewilding areas on the land and sea.
 The pilot stage of the funding is available to projects who are rewilding more than 100 acres of land as well as marine projects of any size.